+When I first started this website, I found myself relishing writing.
 But there came sprees of days where I wouldn’t write.
 Not because I wouldn’t have enjoyed it, not because I didn’t have ideas, not even because I had gotten busy— but because I had forgotten.
 Writing wasn’t yet a habit; instead, my default activity laid in watching science youtube videos.

 And each time I wrote, I concluded afterward, “Wow!
 That was great!
-I need to do this more often!” —Yet I still failed to automatically, habitually, randomly decide to write during my spare time.
+I need to do this more often!” —Yet I still failed to automatically, habitually, randomly decide to write in my spare time.

-I don’t know why it took as long as it did, but now I know: we won’t automatically do the worthwhile, far-sighted things that we know will fulfill us.
+I don’t know why it took as long as it did, but now I know: we won’t automatically do the worthwhile, far-sighted activites that we know will fulfill us.
 Not unless they come habit.

-I just have to accept this, and then try to correct for it.
+We just have to accept this, and then try to correct for it.

-Posted 2020 August 22, updated 2021 February 7.
+Posted 2020 August 22, updated 2021 March 25.